vyperlang/vyper/docs/event-logging.rst

 Listening for Events
 ====================

-You can filter by the indexed topics to narrow down your search when listening to events.
+You can filter by the indexed topics to narrow down your search when fetching events.

 .. code-block:: python